Thai and Filipino

 Thai and Filipino Speaking population

 Thai and Filipino speaking population is one of the factors based on which Thai and Filipino languages can be compared.
 The total count of Thai and Filipino Speaking population in percentage is also given.
-The percentage of people speaking Thai language is 0.85 % whereas the percentage of people speaking Filipino language is Not Available.
+The percentage of people speaking Thai language is 0.85 % whereas the percentage of people speaking Filipino language is 1.74 %.
 When we compare the speaking population of any two languages we get to know which of two languages is more popular.
 Find more details about how many people speak Thai and Filipino on Thai vs Filipino where you will get native speakers, speaking population in percentage and native names.

 Thai and Filipino Language Codes